Sensing and VisualizingSite Hazards

 At mine sites, the risk of accidents involving smaller vehicles is significantly high.
 These accidents often occur because smaller vehicles may lack adequate safety equipment and get crushed by larger vehicles with bigger blind spots.

-Accident due to Haul Truck Blind Spot
+Haul Truck Blind Areas

-Blind Spots of an Excavator
+Vehicle Blind Spots

 Enhanced Communication